Connect

 UNICEF

-UNICEF works around the world to help make sure migrant and refugee children are protected and that their rights are respected.
-“We provide lifesaving humanitarian supplies in refugee camps.
-We run child-friendly spaces – safe places where migrant and refugee children can play, where mothers can rest and feed their babies in private, where separated families can reunite.
-We support national and local governments to put in place laws, policies, systems and public services that are inclusive of refugee and migrant children, address their specific needs and help them thrive.”
+UNICEF works around the world to help protect the rights of migrant and displaced children.
+We provide life-saving humanitarian supplies in refugee camps.
+We run child-friendly spaces – safe places where children on the move can play, where mothers can rest and feed their babies in private, where separated families can reunite.
+We support national and local governments to put in place laws, policies, systems and services that are inclusive of all children and address the specific needs of migrant and displaced children, helping them thrive.

 Click to learn more about UNICEF’s work with uprooted children